 “We’re organics.”

-“Well what do you think organics are?”
+“Well, what do you think organics are?”

 “I don’t know.
 They’re just a bunch of material that’s been created in a lab.”

-“Jenny, organics are human.
+“Jada, organics are human.
 How does the location of your origin have anything to do with what you are?
-A pizza is a pizza if it’s made in a deli, a pizzeria, or a kitchen.”
+A pizza is a pizza if it’s made in a deli, a pizzeria, or a kitchen.
+We have human DNA and human cells.
+What are we if we aren’t human?”

 “OK, but organics aren’t as advanced as humans.
 They’re not as smart.”

 “First of all, I take exception to that.
 I’m smarter than most of the humans the organics represent.
 But even if that were the case, organics aren’t given an opportunity to learn and grow.
-Of course we don’t appear as intelligent, in general.
+Of course we don’t appear as intelligent in general.
 We’re deprived of the opportunity to do otherwise.”

 “Just look at the word ‘organic.’
 We’re ‘organics,’ not ‘humans.’”